cobrex1/TownyMenu/README.md

 # Author
- This was originally written by bennycio.
+ This was originally written by bennycio https://github.com/bennycio/TownyMenu
- I have forked it and updated code and dependancies https://github.com/bennycio/TownyMenu
+ I have forked it and updated code and dependancies

 # Towny Menu
  Spigot Plugin for Towny designed to simplify the ownership and management of Towns and Plots.